g-merrill/making-a-flask-react-app-from-scratch/README.md

   items: []
 }
 ```
-* __Note:__ Anytime that you close and reopen the terminal/project, you can get the app running locally again with the following terminal commands:
+* __Note:__ Anytime that you close and reopen the terminal/project, you can get the app running locally again with the following terminal commands :
 ```
 $ pipenv shell
 $ export FLASK_APP=api